 Millicent and Bridget Grant are the embodiment of Rotary International’s “Service Above Self” credo.

 Summer has passed and children are not going back to school due to the pandemic.
 Now, more than ever, the digital divide affects children in poverty by limiting their ability to access online learning and resources.
 For many years, PAUR donated a children’s book, in honor of the weekly club speaker, to Belle Haven Elementary school’s library.
 In 2019, Palo Alto University Rotary (PAUR) Club launched the BooksPlus initiative to “enhance book access for children in under-resourced communities of District 5170 and promote evidence-based strategies that improve literacy and promote early childhood literacy.”

-BooksPlus is proud to announce their partnership with the Family Engagement Institute (FEI) of Foothill College who “offers non-credit college classes to under-resourced parents/caregivers of children from preschool through high school.
-FEI bridges educational inequities by strengthening the ability of families, schools, and communities to work together in supporting their children succeed in school.”
-BooksPlus partnerships include the Palo Alto Rotary Club, Los Altos Rotary Club and East Palo Alto Rotary Club.
+BooksPlus is proud to announce its partnership with the Family Engagement Institute (FEI) of Foothill College which “offers non-credit college classes to under-resourced parents/caregivers of children from preschool through high school.
+FEI bridges educational inequities by strengthening the ability of families, schools, and communities to work together in supporting their children to succeed in school.”
+BooksPlus partnerships include the Palo Alto Rotary Club, Los Altos Rotary Club, and East Palo Alto Rotary Club.

 PAUR & FEI completed a successful pilot with students living in Sunnyvale and Campbell.
-Students chose 5 books from online partner Bookelicious who offers age appropriate books that hone in on each child’s particular interests that are “just right.”
+Students chose 5 books from online partner Bookelicious which offers age-appropriate books that hone in on each child’s particular interests that are “just right.”
 Books were mailed over the summer.
 Results are evident in the parents’ comments below.